Chocolate Banana Pudding With Openfit Recovery

 How Long Does the Pudding Keep?

 If you want to make this Chocolate Banana Pudding part of your meal prep, you’re in luck.
 It can last in the fridge for up to four days in an airtight container.
-To prevent a dried-out skin from forming, Cameron Fiorenza, BS-NDTR, Culinary and Nutrition Specialist at Openfit, recommends laying plastic wrap directly onto the pudding’s surface to create a seal.
+To prevent a dried-out skin from forming, Cameron Fiorenza, BS-NDTR, recommends laying plastic wrap directly onto the pudding’s surface to create a seal.

 Can I Use Almond or Oat Milk Instead of Rice Milk?